 Coach Kimberly Elliott

 Kimberly is better known at the Sokol gym as “Coach Kim”.
-She has been the Physical Director of Sokol Stickney for 20+ years.
+She was the Physical Director of Sokol Stickney for 20+ years and recently has moved into the role of National Physical Director of American Sokol.
 She took a brief break to start a family, but has been an essential member of Sokol Stickney for years.
 She has coached many levels of gymnastics ranging from pre-school/novice to high school/advanced over the past 30 years.
 She has attended numerous USAG and IPDGC coaching conferences, trainings, clinics and seminars over the years–all contributing to her success as a coach for American Sokol.
 Coach Kim currently holds USAG safety certifications, pre-school certifications, and recreation gymnastics certifications.
 To add to her detailed coaching credentials, Kim has also attended many Sokol developmental conferences.
 Kim’s motto in the gym is “progressive training” and takes a strong approach in implementing this motto with her students and as a coach, ensuring that all gymnasts have mastered basic skill sets before they advance to the next skill.
 This, Kim believes, builds quality athletes and gymnasts.
 Beyond just coaching, Kim has helped host many district gymnastics meets, authored many routines and special numbers, planned and executed Sokol exhibitions, attended numerous Sokol Slets, hosted many fundraisers, and thrown many fun parties to keep Sokol Stickney alive and well.
 The other Sokol Stickney members would call her the “glue” that holds our gym together as she played an instrumental part in ensuring Sokol Stickney had a place to move when we were displaced from our original home gym in Stickney.
 Coach Kim is also an infamous mixologist bartender at Tuscany Restaurant in Chicago (#KimMonday) and a proud mom to Jordan and Payton and dog-mom to Oliver and Annie (who are also instafamous …@annie.the.labradoodle).

 Coach Audrey Austrevich